apache/spark/docs/docker-stack/build.rst

 .. code-block:: shell

-   docker build . -f Dockerfile --tag my-image:0.0.1
+   docker build . -f Dockerfile --pull --tag my-image:0.0.1

 3) [Optional] Test the image.
 Airflow contains tool that allows you to test the image.
 This step however, requires locally checked out or extracted Airflow sources.
 If you happen to have the sources you can